chaosim/Talk/README.md

 Upon seeing this statement, the the compiler/interpreter will intelligently try to ignore spaces and match the call with one of the function declarations it has seen before.

 #####Case oblivious#####
-Function invocations are case-insensitive (although function _declarations_ are not).
+Function invocations are case-insensitive.
 So you can avoid the awkwardness of case in the preceding statement by using a more natural capitalization:

     Get first 2 items in [12, 2, 8, 33, 9] greater than 10